 ECHOES (Effect of climate change on bird habitats around the Irish Sea) was a research project that sought to address how climate change will impact coastal bird habitats of the Irish Sea, with particular reference to two wetland species that are in rapid decline – the Curlew and Greenland White-fronted Goose.

-An important aspect of the ECHOES project will be to engage with local stakeholders – those tasked with managing or monitoring coastal habitats and associated bird populations, as well as local communities and their visitors – those who enjoy the coastal environment.
+An important aspect of the ECHOES project is to engage with local stakeholders – those tasked with managing or monitoring coastal habitats and associated bird populations, as well as local communities and their visitors – those who enjoy the coastal environment.

-Raising the awareness of climate change impacts and how we can monitor, manage and adapt to these impacts will be our key priority.
+Raising the awareness of climate change impacts and how we can monitor, manage and adapt to these impacts is our key priority.